kubedb/docs/docs/guides/solr/autoscaler/storage/topology.md

 $ kubectl get sc
-NAME                   PROVISIONER             RECLAIMPOLICY   VOLUMEBINDINGMODE      ALLOWVOLUMEEXPANSION   AGE local-path (default)   rancher.io/local-path   Delete          WaitForFirstConsumer   false                  11d standard (default)     driver.standard.io      Delete          Immediate              true                   7d22h standard-static        driver.standard.io      Delete          Immediate              true                   7d22h
+NAME                   PROVISIONER             RECLAIMPOLICY   VOLUMEBINDINGMODE      ALLOWVOLUMEEXPANSION   AGE local-path (default)   rancher.io/local-path   Delete          WaitForFirstConsumer   false                  11d longhorn (default)     driver.longhorn.io      Delete          Immediate              true                   7d22h longhorn-static        driver.longhorn.io      Delete          Immediate              true                   7d22h

 ```

-We can see from the output the `standard` storage class has `ALLOWVOLUMEEXPANSION` field as true.
+We can see from the output the `longhorn` storage class has `ALLOWVOLUMEEXPANSION` field as true.
 So, this storage class supports volume expansion.
 We can use it.
 You can install topolvm from [here](https://github.com/topolvm/topolvm)

 Now, we are going to deploy a `Solr` topology cluster using a supported version by the `KubeDB` operator.
 Then we are going to apply `SolrAutoscaler` to set up autoscaling.